deriv-com/flutter-deriv-api/README.md

 ### A. Creating a websocket connection

-Initialize `ModuleContainer` for prepare API instance for dependency injection, you can pass `true` to `isMock` parameter for testing purposes.
+Initialize `ModuleContainer` to prepare API instance for dependency injection, you can pass `true` to `isMock` parameter for testing purposes.

-To establish a connection to websocket you need an instance of `ConnectionInformation` class for initializing API connection.
+Establishing a connection to WebSocket needs an instance of the `ConnectionInformation` class for initializing API connection.

 ```dart
 ModuleContainer().initialize(Injector.getInjector(), isMock: false);